Eastern Air Lines Flight 212

-Eastern Air Lines Flight 212 was a controlled flight into terrain accident of a McDonnell Douglas DC-9 during approach to Charlotte Douglas International Airport in North Carolina.
-The incident occurred on September 11, 1974, killing 72 of the 82 people on board.
-The scheduled flight was from Charleston Municipal Airport to Chicago O'Hare, with an intermediate stop in Charlotte.
+On September 11, 1974, Eastern Air Lines Flight 212, a McDonnell Douglas DC-9, crashed during approach to Charlotte Douglas International Airport in North Carolina, killing 72 of the 82 people on board.
+The scheduled flight was from Charleston Municipal Airport, South Carolina, to Chicago O'Hare, Illinois, with an intermediate stop in Charlotte, North Carolina.

-An investigation by the National Transportation Safety Board (NTSB) determined that multiple crew errors were the primary cause of the crash.
+An investigation conducted by the National Transportation Safety Board (NTSB) determined that multiple crew errors were the primary cause of the crash.

+Background

+Aircraft

+The aircraft was a five-year-old McDonnell Douglas DC-9-31 registered as N8984E with serial number 47400.
+It was manufactured and delivered to Eastern Air Lines on January 30, 1969.
+In its five years of service, it had logged a total of 16,860.6 hours of flying time.

+Crew

+In command was 49-year-old Captain James E. Reeves, who had been with the airline since 1956.
+He had 8,876 flight hours, including 3,856 hours on the DC-9.
+The first officer was 36-year-old James M. Daniels Jr. He had been with the airline since 1966 and had 3,016 flight hours, including 2,693 hours on the DC-9.

 Accident

-On the morning of September 11, 1974, while conducting an instrument approach in dense ground fog into Douglas Municipal Airport in Charlotte, the aircraft crashed at 7:34 am EDT more than 3 mi short of Runway 36, killing 72 of the 82 on board.
+While conducting an instrument approach in dense ground fog into Douglas Municipal Airport in Charlotte, the aircraft crashed at 7:34 am EDT more than 3 mi short of Runway 36, killing 72 of the 82 on board.
 Thirteen survived the initial impact, including the first officer and one flight attendant, but three of the initial survivors ultimately died from severe burn injuries as late as 29 days after the accident.